-The Cypher Labs AlgoRhythm Picollo is an attractively designed discreet topology analog portable amplifier.
+In this feature, we review the Cypher Labs AlgoRhythm Picollo, which is an attractively designed discreet topology analog portable headphone amplifier.
 It is priced at $399.

-To learn more Cypher Labs products reviewed on Headfonics you can click here.
+To learn more about Cypher Labs products featured on Headfonics you can click here.

 Well, why the heck not eh?
 It has seen a largely positive response in forums and blogs in the last several months and at a price point of $399 SRP, it is the cheapest amplifier unit Cypher Labs has to offer in their quality range of portable amps.